 Articles, Book Chapters, and Essays

 - “Jain Life Reimagined: A Study of Some Jain Responses to the COVID-19 Pandemic,” for a special edition on “Religion and Pandemic.
-Shifts in Interpretations, Popular Lore, and Practices,” Entangled Religions, under review.
+Shifts in Interpretations, Popular Lore, and Practices,” Entangled Religions, pp. 1-24, 2022.

 - “The Buddha is a Raft.
 On Metaphors, the Language of Liberation, and Religious Others in Early Buddhism.”
 In Buddhism and its Religious Others, edited by Christopher V. Jones.
-Oxford: Oxford University Press, in press.
+Oxford: Oxford University Press, 2022.

 - “The Pandemic and My Conversation with a Young Jain,” Ahimsa Center Newsletter 2019-2020, pp. 4-5, 2020.